Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 - 3When a standard does not address a significant or major environmental impact (aka "hotspot"), standards developers are encouraged to explain its exclusion.
 The intent is to ensure clarity about the relevance of environmental impacts that may be included (or excluded) from the standard.
 Environmental impacts include, but are not limited to, human and environmental toxicity, acidification, smog, climate change, stratospheric ozone depletion, natural resource depletion, and water quality.
 For simplification, environmental impacts also include environmental aspects such as energy use, water use, material use, and waste generation.

-Finally, several commenters expressed concern about the applicability of the Lifecycle Stages Guideline to process and production method (PPM) standards or other standards that do not address a finished product's environmental performance.
-EPA revised the Guideline to clearly state that it is not applicable to these standards; however, a role of the pilot will be to determine if the Guidelines, when applied on a whole, appropriately differentiate among single lifecycle stage and multiple lifecycle stage standards and ecolabels in product categories in which both types exist.
+Finally, several commenters expressed concern about the applicability of the Lifecycle Stages criterion to process and production method (PPM) standards or other standards that do not address a finished product's environmental performance.
+EPA revised the criterion to clearly state that it is not applicable to these standards; however, a role of the pilot will be to determine if the criterion, when applied on a whole, appropriately differentiate among single lifecycle stage and multiple lifecycle stage standards and ecolabels in product categories in which both types exist.

-The revised Lifecycle Stages Guideline reads as follows:
+The revised Lifecycle Stages criterion reads as follows:

 The associated footnote reads: